eddie-energy/architecture/arc42/appendix/permission-facade/permission-facade.md

 In general, the acquisition of data from the EDDIE Framework is initiated by the creation of a *Service*.
-Thus, the eligible party initially has to create a Service, and specify certain Service-related attributes such as the data family (e.g., historical validated data, or real-time data) of the required data.
+Thus, the eligible party initially has to create a Service, and specify certain Service-related attributes such as the data family (e.g., historical validated data, or near real-time data) of the required data.
 The figure below shows an example of a form that has to be filled out by the eligible party to create a new Service.

 ![](./figures/process-service.png)